-To understand the thermodynamics of the system produced in the ultra-relativistic collisions, inputs from lattice quantum chromodynamics (LQCD) has been extremely useful.
-However, it has limitations, such that it can work accurately for zero or low baryochemical potential ($\mu_B/T\rightarrow 0$).
+To understand the thermodynamics of the system produced in ultra-relativistic collisions, inputs from lattice quantum chromodynamics (LQCD) have been extremely useful.
+However, it works accurately for very low baryochemical potential ($\mu_B/T\rightarrow 0$).
 In this context models such as Hadron Resonance Gas (HRG) can be useful to analyze data without having restrictions on the value of baryochemical potential.
-The HRG model has been used successfully to study the thermodynamics of the hadronic phase that appears in the course of evolution of the system produced in ultra-relativistic collisions.
+The HRG model has been used successfully to study the thermodynamics of the hadronic phase that appears in the course of the evolution of the system produced in ultra-relativistic collisions.
 In this article, we have used the HRG model with excluded volume effect along with a Hagedorn mass spectrum to study the thermal behavior of the hadronic phase formed in relativistic collisions~\cite{Andronic2012,Vovchenko2015,Rischke1991}.

 This article is organized as follows.
 Detailed descriptions of the formalism and methodology to calculate the thermodynamic properties are given in Sec. ~\ref{sec2}.
 In Sec. ~\ref{sec3}, we present the results along with a detailed discussion.
 Finally, we summarize our study in Sec. ~\ref{sec4}.